garyfleming/lets-begin/lets-begin.md

  > **Before** you **commit** to building a service, you need to understand the problem that needs to be solved.

-^ I've seen teams committed to deliver services and products that were basically impossible based on the whims and fancies of people very far away from the product.
-While there's no avoiding that in some orgs, it helps to be armed with the best knowledge, ideas, and most importantly data that you can as EARLY AS possible.
-While some managers will never take their fingers out of their ears and continue to demand the impossible, many/most will listen to reason backed by data and ideas.
-Let me reiterate: data and ideas are the way out of a bunch of bad situations.
+^ Seen teams committed to deliver services/products that were impossible based on the whims of people very far away from the product.
+^ No avoiding that in some orgs, it helps to be armed with the best knowledge, ideas, and most importantly data that you can as EARLY AS possible.
+^ Let me reiterate: data and ideas are the way out of a bunch of bad situations.

 ---